This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Turner – For flipping your cauliflower tots easily.

-This easy, cheesy cauliflower tots recipe needs just 4 ingredients!
-Low carb and keto cauliflower tater tots with sugar-free ketchup make the perfect healthy comfort food.
+Easy, cheesy cauliflower tots needs just 4 ingredients!
+Cauliflower tater tots make the perfect healthy comfort food, snack or appetizer.

 Meanwhile, whisk the egg in a large bowl.
 Mix in the mozzarella, garlic, and sea salt.